 When is it time to reseal?
+The simple DIY sealer test

 To find out if your stone is perfectly sealed, pour some water on it and wait for approximately 20 minutes to half an hour, then wipe it dry and wait for a minute or two.
-If the surface of the stone did not darken, it means that the stone is still perfectly sealed.
+If the surface of the stone did not darken, it means that the stone is still adequately sealed.
 Be sure to test various areas, especially those areas that get more use.